defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/core/evm.md

 - **Living**: A special permanent-draft status for "evergreen" EIPs like EIP-1.

 :::tip
 It is _super_ useful to be updated with the EIPs, for doing that, we recommend you check out [EIPs.wtf](https://www.eips.wtf/), [EIP.Fun](http://EIP.Fun) and [EIPs Insight](https://eipsinsight.com/).
-Also, if interested in discussing, you should refer to [Ethereum Magicians Forum](https://ethereum-magicians.org/) —it is the primary place to discuss EIPs with other devs/researchers.
+Also, if interested in discussing, you should refer to [Ethereum Magicians Forum](https://ethereum-magicians.org/), it is the primary place to discuss EIPs with other devs/researchers.
 :::

 ### Who Oversees EIPs?